 Rex Ellis, PhD, Associate Director for Curatorial Affairs, Smithsonian’s National Museum of African American History and Culture

 Dr. Rex M. Ellis is presently the Associate Director for Curatorial Affairs at the National Museum of African American History and Culture (NMAAHC) at the Smithsonian Institution.
 Ellis is charged with the responsibility for planning, developing, directing, and managing all curatorial, collections, education and outreach programs and activities.
 Curatorial Affairs is the primary implementing office of the museum’s mission.
 In this regard, the office develops preserves, documents, interprets, and makes accessible to diverse audiences the scholarship and collections of the museum through exhibitions, education, and public programs.
-The Museum, the first of its kind on the National Mall, is due to be completed by fall of 2016.
+The Museum, the first of its kind on the National Mall, opened to the public on September 24, 2016.

 Prior to this position, Ellis was Vice President of the Historic Area for the Colonial Williamsburg Foundation, where he oversaw all programs and operations.
 Ellis was the first African American Vice President in the Foundation’s history and served in that position for eight years.